Aṅguttara Nikāya 3.50

 ‘sace maṁ koci kiñci vakkhati, ime me rājāno vā rājamahāmattā vā pariyodhāya atthaṁ bhaṇissantī’ti.

-‘If anyone accuses me of anything, these rulers or their ministers will speak in my defense in the case.’
+‘If anyone accuses me of anything, these rulers or their chief ministers will speak in my defense in the case.’

 Sace naṁ koci kiñci āha, tyāssa rājāno vā rājamahāmattā vā pariyodhāya atthaṁ bhaṇanti.